Towards Large-Scale Small Object Detection: Survey and Benchmarks: Introduction

 Albeit the substantial progresses have been made in generic object detection, the research of SOD proceeded at a relatively slow pace.
 To be more specific, there remains a huge performance gap in detecting small and normal sized objects even for leading detectors.
 Taking DyHead \cite{9}, one of the state-of-the-art detectors, as an example, the mean Average Precision (mAP) metric of small objects on COCO \cite{6} test-dev set obtained by DyHead is only $28.3\%$, significantly lag behind that of objects with medium and large sizes ($50.3\%$ and $57.5\%$ respectively).
 We posit such performance degradation originates the following two-fold: 1) the intrinsic difficulty of learning proper representation from limited and distorted information of small objects; 2) the scarcity of large-scale dataset for small object detection.

 The low-quality feature representation of small objects can be attributed to their limited sizes and the generic feature extraction paradigm.
 Concretely, the current prevailing feature extractors \cite{10, 11, 12} usually down-sample the feature maps to diminish the spatial redundancy and learn high dimensional features, which unavoidably extinguishes the representation of tiny objects.
 Moreover, the features of small objects are inclined to be contaminated by background and other instances after the convolution process, making the network can hardly capture the discriminative information that is pivotal for the subsequent tasks.
-To tackle this problem, researchers have proposed a series of work, which can be categorized into 6 groups: data-manipulation methods, scale-aware methods, feature-fusion methods, super-resolution methods, context-modeling methods, and other approaches.
+To tackle this problem, researchers have proposed a series of work, which can be categorized into six groups: sample-oriented methods, scale-aware methods, attention-based methods, feature-imitation methods, context-modeling methods, and focus-and-detect methods.
 We will discuss these approaches exhaustively in the review part and in-depth analyses will be provided too.